1. When are the mouse events generated?

 Explanation: The clientX and clientY properties specify the position of the mouse in window coordinates.
 The clientX property returns the horizontal coordinate (according to the client area) of the mouse pointer when a mouse event was triggered.
 Similarly clientY returns the vertical coordinates.

-3. Which of the following keys are set to true when the keyboard modifier keys are held down?
+3. Which of the following keys are not set to true when the keyboard modifier keys are held down?

 Explanation: A modifier key is a key that modifies the action of another key when the two are pressed together.
 The altKey, ctrlKey, metaKey, and shiftKey properties are set to true when the corresponding keyboard modifier keys are held down.